ohmqtt/ohmqtt_python/README.md

 # ΩQTT

-*pronounced "ohm cue tee tee" or "ohm cutie"*
+*pron. "ohm cue tee tee" or "ohm cutie"*

-A lightweight and persistent MQTT 5.0 client library for Python 3.10+.
+A reliable and persistent MQTT 5.0 client library for Python.

 ## Features